-If a Netwealth client passes away, please notify us as soon as possible either by calling us on 020 3795 4747 or by writing to us using the address below.
-Once we have been notified of a client's death we will freeze their account and upon receipt of an original or certified copy of the death certificate release a full valuation of their account to the Executors for probate purposes.
+If a Netwealth client passes away, please notify us either by calling on 020 3795 4747 or by writing to us using the address below.
+Once we have been notified of a client's death and upon receipt of an original or certified copy of the death certificate, we will release a full valuation of their account to the Executors for probate purposes.

-For the Executors to be able to act on the account we will need to receive the Grant of Probate along with a letter of instruction signed by all of the Executors.
+For all client accounts with a value over £50,000, we will need to receive the Grant of Probate along with a letter of instruction signed by all of the Executors.
 We will also require proof of identity documents for all Executors and any named beneficiaries.
 All documents should be sent by post to: Netwealth Investments Limited, Two Fitzroy Place, 8 Mortimer Street, London W1T 3JJ.

 Your Netwealth Personal Pension is held within a Trust, which means it does not usually form part of your estate upon death and is therefore not subject to inheritance tax.